hironobu-s/conoha-ojs/README.md

-  upload    Upload files or directories to a container. download  Download objects from a container. delete    Delete a container or objects within a container. post      Update meta datas for the container. version   Print version.
+  upload    Upload files or directories to a container. download  Download objects from a container. delete    Delete a container or objects within a container. post      Update meta datas for the container or objects;
+            create containers if not present. deauth    Remove an authentication file (~/.conoha-ojs) from a local machine. version   Print version.
 ```